New Jersey lawmaker calls for Atlantic City takeover or bankruptcy

 TRENTON, N.J.
-Jan 12 New Jersey Senate President Steve Sweeney said on Tuesday the state should take over Atlantic City and, if it does not, he would support a bankruptcy filing for the distressed gambling hub.
+New Jersey Senate President Steve Sweeney said on Tuesday the state should take over Atlantic City and, if it does not, he would support a bankruptcy filing for the gambling hub.

 Sweeney and two other state senators said they planned to introduce legislation that would give the state even more control of the city's financial management.
 Sweeney did not provide further details during a press event on Tuesday.